 The Albuquerque Historical Society has worked with Historic Albuquerque Inc. (HAI) to develop a walking tour of downtown Central Ave and train volunteers to provide free tours.
 AHS & HAI received a City of Albuquerque Urban Enhancement Trust Fund grant for the project.
 The two key HAI volunteers are Diane Schaller and Dick Ruddy.
 Diane has researched the histories of many downtown businesses.
 Dick has done much research and collected photographs of various historic buildings, many of which were demolished.

-Please note that the last tour of the season will be offered Saturday, November 19, 2016, resuming Saturday, January 7, 2017.
+Please note that the tours resume Saturday, January 7, 2017.

 The free walking tours of downtown Central Avenue are normally on Saturdays, 10 – 11:30 am and meet at the corner of 1st & Central in front of Tucanos Restaurant.
 Reservations are not necessary except for groups over 5 people or if you would like to schedule a weekday tour.
 You will walk along Central Avenue from 1st Street to 8th Street.
 Please wear comfortable shoes and allow for one and a half to two hours for the tour.
 Currently, parking fees are not enforced on Saturdays at parking meters or pay boxes.
 There are fees at City garages and private parking lots.
 Tours may be canceled if temperatures are below 40°F, icy conditions exist, there is inclement weather (rain, snow) or hazardous, weather-related driving conditions.

 Call (505) 289-0586 and leave a message for more information or to arrange a special tour time.